rritec/Cloud-Data-Engineering/notebooks/ADF Notebook.md

   - Name it as **Self-Hosted-IR**
   - Click on **Create**
   - Click on **Express Setup** and install the software
+  - Create a linked service using self-hsted IR
+  - create a dataset using above linked service

 # Create Pipenine from Blob to MS Sql Server
   - Click on **Author**